AbdellahRAISSOUNI/Abdelilah-pins/docs/RECENT_ENHANCEMENTS.md

-# PinGenerator - Recent Enhancements
+# PinSlayer - Recent Enhancements

-This document outlines the latest enhancements made to the PinGenerator dashboard and UI components.
+This document outlines the latest enhancements made to the PinSlayer dashboard and UI components.

 ## 🚀 Latest Updates (December 2024)